lyquyen551999/11401_CS203A/Lessons/Heap/README.md

-# Module 07: Heap - The King of Priority
+# Heap - The King of Priority

 ## 1. The Concept: Emergency Room Triage
 In a normal Queue (FIFO), if you arrive first, you get served first.